Snail26/node.js-Database/README.md

+# Snail26 node.js JSON database
+This code creates a JSON file called `database.json` and adds functions to your code to easily be able to read and manipulate the JSON code just like you could with a database.
-# How do I include this code into my node.js?
+## How do I include this code into my node.js?
-Simply copy and paste `var evalr;
+Simply copy and paste ```
+var evalr;
 fetch("https://raw.githubusercontent.com/Snail26/node.js-Database/main/nodejs.js").then(r => r.text().then((r) => {
     evalr = r;
     ready();